-You would think that, once you have implemented two-factor authentication (2FA), all your employees are safe.
+You may think that once you have implemented two-factor authentication (2FA), all your employees are safe.

 While 2FA is one of the best ways to add an additional layer of security on top of user credentials, it can still be bypassed.
 We will show you how easy it can be to bypass it.

-Just last fall, the FBI has warned the public about the rising threat against organizations and their employees and how common social engineering techniques are used to bypass 2FA.
+Just last Fall, the FBI warned the public about the rising threat against organizations and their employees and how common social engineering techniques are used to bypass 2FA.

 What is two-factor authentication?

 Two-factor authentication is used on top of the user’s password when logging into an account as a second form of authentication.
-The second layer of authentication can be a code provided through text messages or through authenticator applications, or it can be made up of fingerprint or face recognition.
+The second layer of authentication can be a code provided through a text message, authenticator applications, or it can be made up of a fingerprint or face recognition.

 Two-factor authentication is a subset of multi-factor authentication.
 In the case of multi-factor authentication, the user is required to identify himself/herself in more than two different ways.